Q: Without totally boring us all, could you include a brief bio?

 Q: What are the dimensions of the actual cartoons?

 A: 8.5” x 11” -- practically always.
 That’s the standard size of computer printer paper, and that’s the paper I prefer.
-At a penny per sheet, computer paper is a fabulous bargain, plus it is exceptionally ink-friendly.
+At two pennies per sheet, computer paper is a fabulous bargain, one of the few bargains relating to computers and printers.
+Plus computer paper is exceptionally ink-friendly.

 Q: Where do your ideas come from?